asilab/TMCompression/README.md

 ```

 ## RUN TMCompression
-There are many ways to run this program see help for clarification:
+There are many ways to run this program see help for clarification :

 ```bash
 ./tm --help;